 Kentucky school shooting suspect charged with murder

-The 15-year-old male accused of opening fire Tuesday in a Kentucky high school, killing at least two people and injuring 18 others has been charged with murder.
+The 15-year-old male accused of opening fire Tuesday in a Kentucky high school, killing at least two people and injuring 18 others, has been charged with murder.

 The male suspect, who was not identified, was charged Wednesday as an adult on two counts of murder and 12 counts of first-degree assault.
 A grand jury was slated for Feb.
 13, Kentucky State Police said in a press conference.